brucechanglongxu/brucechanglongxu.github.io/_posts/2025-02-06-pancreaticbcellrna.md

 **Receptor Tyrosine Kinases and GPCRs**

 The pancreas is a receptor-rich organ that integrates hormonal, neuronal and metabolic signals to regulate key physiological processes.
+Receptors can be generally classified into hormonal (endocrine) receptors _[these respond to insulin, glucagon, somatostatin]_, neurotransmitter (autonomic) receptors _[these mediate parasympathetic, and sympathetic regulation]_, growth factor receptors _[these are involved in beta-cell proliferation, survival, and regeneration]_, nutrient-sensing receptors _[these detect glucose, amino acids, and lipids to regulate insulin and glucagon secretion]_, and immune/inflammatory receptors _[these contribute to autoimmune T1D and pancreatitis]_.

 - La Merrill, M.A., Smith, M.T., McHale, C.M. et al. Consensus on the key characteristics of metabolism disruptors.
 Nat Rev Endocrinol (2024). https://doi.org/10.1038/s41574-024-01059-8
 - Karakose E, Ackeifi C, Wang P, Stewart AF.
 Advances in drug discovery for human beta cell regeneration.
 Diabetologia.
 2018 Aug;61(8):1693-1699. doi: 10.1007/s00125-018-4639-6.
 Epub 2018 May 16.
 PMID: 29770834; PMCID: PMC6239977.